feerposser/basic-docker-network-tutorial/readme.md

 ---

 ## 3.1 Connecting containers in a network
-> In this step we going to create a database container which can be accessed by the 'tutorial-container'.
+> In this step we're going to create a database container which can be accessed by the 'tutorial-container'.

 <details>
 First things first, let's access the `localhost/` address and see what happens.